 Wrongful Death Law and Process in New Mexico

 Wrongful death claims fall under personal injury law but there a a few special rules that apply under the New Mexico Wrongful Death Act.
+In New Mexico, wrongful death claims are based in statute and in tort.
+What this means is that there is both a statutory basis as well as a common law basis for wrongful death claims in New Mexico.

 In practice, this means that the personal injury law, process and procedure will govern for the most part in a New Mexico wrongful death action.
 However, there are also specific and firm requirements under the New Mexico Wrongful Death Act (the Act).